kiubb02/swen_2/PROTOCOL.md

 ![image](https://user-images.githubusercontent.com/71399699/151027423-4c57913e-c131-4cf9-bb7f-d3a311fa83c4.png)

 In this image one can see that I have created a class for each needed path that is mentioned in our http requests and a single database class which was supposed to handle and host all database requests/functions (sql statements).
+Therefore each class was responsible for everything concerning one path, which in the longer run became way too much too quickly.

 I thought that

 ### Failure

 After diving a little bit deeper into the project I have noticed that my first Design should be earsed completely.
 It was not flexible enough, not encapsulated, not independant enough and was overall a way too shallow and trivial approach of a solution.
+Parting everything into classes wasnt the problem, but the fact that I still tried to solve it in a way I first learned to code was.

 - Why did the first design fail?

 I was not working with interfaces at all, which excluded working with multiple inheritance, which I needed to simplify the functions like Handling Requests.
-That way I could inherit that into each component and avoid/bypass several if-statements and switch-cases in one class.
+That way I could inherit that into each component and avoid/bypass several if-statements and switch-cases in one hanlde Request Function.

 I overcomplicated the use of the databaseclass by making it carry all the weight, instead of parting it into a CardsHanlder , BattleHandler and so on - Class.